Arya Vedic School

 The Arya Vedic Academy is a private school in Ngara, a suburb of Nairobi, Kenya.
 It was founded by the Arya Samaj in 1980.
-The school has remained at the forefront of academic excellence throughout the year teaching students discipline and respect.
 As part of its participation in the International Advanced Level and International General Certificate for Secondary Education, the Academy participates in the annual Pearson Edexcel final examinations which are held between May - June every year in which the senior-most class takes part.
 As of 2012, the Academy also offers iPrimary Examinations from Pearson Edexcel at the primary level also take part in a similar examination.